Limits of Permutations

 If we fix the densities of a few specific patterns, such as 12 and 123, the set of all permutations in with approximately those densities takes on a `bulk persona’, or limit shape.
 Most permutations in the set look alike; for example, their other pattern densities match.
 Moreover, the limit shape, with

 these constraints, varies smoothly (in fact analytically) except for an occasional singularity when a `phase boundary’ is crossed.
 This is why we can assert that

 almost all permutations with density of inversions `look like’ Figure 1.

 How do we find the permuton for a given set of densities?
 This can be realized with the recent derivation [Kenyon, Král’, Radin, Winkler: arxiv:1506.02340] of a variational principle.
 Starting from the fact that the number of permutations in with given constraints is generally of the order , the (negative) `entropy’ , maximizing entropy allows one to find the permuton.
 That is, one can define an entropy function on the space of permutons and the desired permuton is obtained by maximizing over all permutons satisfying the given pattern constraints :

 This gives a way to understand what a typical large, constrained permutation is like.
 If, as seems to be the usual case, there is a unique optimal permuton representing , we can, via integration over , obtain all other pattern densities of a typical large permutation with constraints .
 This opens up a world of phases and phase transitions in a new setting.

-This variational principle was an outgrowth of the Spring 2015 program of the Institute for Computational and Experimental Research in Mathematics (ICERM), which hosted a series of activities on emergent phenomena and phase transitions.
+This variational principle was an outgrowth of the Spring 2015 Phase Transitions and Emergent Properties program of the Institute for Computational and Experimental Research in Mathematics (ICERM).